ARAVIND-INDURI/React_Final_project/README.md

 - A contact me section with a form to allow visitors to contact you

 Here you will have the opportunity to use some popular open source libraries that will help you to have a more polished and professional looking page."

+## How to run

+1. Clone the repository
+2. Run `npm install` to install the dependencies
+3. Run `npm start` to start the development server
+4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.